United Nations logo

 Target Market

-• All nations and humanity collectively
+• All nations and peoples of the world

 Differentiation